thomaspernet/InseeInpi_matching/Notebooks_matching/Data_preprocessed/programme_matching/02_siretisation/07_pourcentage_siretisation_v3.md

         enseigne1etablissement,
         enseigne2etablissement,
         enseigne3etablissement,
-        CASE WHEN cardinality(test) = 0 THEN 'NULL' WHEN enseigne = '' THEN 'NULL' WHEN temp_test_enseigne = TRUE THEN 'True' ELSE 'False' END AS test_enseigne
+        CASE WHEN cardinality(test) = 0 THEN 'NULL' WHEN enseigne = '' THEN 'NULL' WHEN temp_test_enseigne = TRUE THEN 'TRUE' ELSE 'FALSE' END AS test_enseigne
       FROM
         test_proba